 It is within the coelomic cavity that suspension of the organs takes place.

-This allows for a more developed and intricate specialization of organs.
+This allows for development and specialisation of organs.

 It is found in very different groups of animals annelids, molluscs, arthropods, echinoderms, and chordates.

-Allows for a fast flow of body fluids and provides for a hydrostatic skeleton to be mobile.
+Allows for a fast flow of body fluids and provides for a hydrostatic skeleton to be flexible.

 An acoelomate, on the other hand, lacks a true coelom.
 These types of organisms have a solid body structure without any fluid-filled cavity existing between the gut and the body wall.
 The organs are packed within the body space and are not suspended in a separate cavity.
 The absence of a coelom reduces the body plan to simplicity and narrows down the complexity of organ systems as compared to coelomates.